MichaelTrikergiotis/mtl/readme.md

 ## Introduction

 The **mtl** or by its full name the **Modern Template Library** is a C++ 17 header-only library that provides everything you ever wanted but the C++ standard library is missing.
-It provides a lot of functionality that other programming languages include by default in their standard libraries.
+It augments the C++ standard library with functionality that other modern programming languages include by default in their standard libraries.
+However, it also replaces parts of the C++ standard library with much higher performance alternatives where needed.
+It is actively maintained and very extensively tested.

 For a quick overview of what **mtl** provides you can check the [list of classes and functions](./docs/listing.md).